 In the first part of this 12-part investigation we discussed the origins of Hermeticism, touched on the teachings of Hermes, and attempted to separate the Greek and Egyptian conceptions of the god variously known as Thoth, Theuth, Tat, and Tahuti.
 In part two we considered the origins and extent of the literature dealing with Hermetic philosophy known as the Corpus Hermeticum.
-In this third part we shall begin our detailed examination of the actual teachings of Hermes as they have come down to us; namely in the Poemander, the Asclepios and the various Hermetic fragments found in the Suidas, Stobaeus' Anthologium, and the writings of the early Fathers of the Church, such as Lactantius and Cyril.
+In this third part we begin a detailed examination of the actual teachings of Hermes as they have come down to us; namely in the Poemander, the Asclepios and the various Hermetic fragments found in the Suidas, Stobaeus' Anthologium, as well as in the writings of the early Fathers of the Church, such as Lactantius and Cyril.

 In the afterword accompanying part one we examined the early life and career of the colourful occultist—Dr Maurice Doreal—who was responsible for composing and promoting the fraud known as The Emerald Tablets of Thoth the Atlantean.
 In our second afterword we told you about the Shaver Mystery and other bizarre tales that influenced Doreal's ideas and teachings which ultimately led to the fabrication of the aforementioned tablets.
 In this part we conclude our investigation of his life and times, the occult order he founded, and begin our examination of his presumptuous imposture.

-In Part four, to be published in a month's time, we will continue this examination and also tell you more about the true teachings of Hermes.
-If you have not read the first two parts, now is the time to do so, for this investigation forms an ascending scale of revelation which cannot be understood by skimming through individual articles in a haphazard and piecemeal manner.
+In part four, published in July 2020, we continue this examination and also tell you more about the true teachings of Hermes.
+If you have not read the first two parts, now is the time to do so, for this investigation forms an ascending scale of revelation which cannot be understood by skimming through the individual articles in this series in a haphazard and piecemeal manner.

 Contradictions and conundrums

-We ended part two with the statement that with very exceptions none of the modern translators of the Corpus Hermeticum are occultists.
+We ended part two with the statement that with very few exceptions none of the modern translators of the Corpus Hermeticum are occultists.
 Hence they are unable to recognise the many errors, half-truths, misunderstandings and misinterpretations made by their predecessors over the centuries, most of whom were not occultists either.
-Neither are they qualified to recognise—much less understand—the profound esoteric truths which are concealed underneath the complex allegories, glyphs and symbols in which the Corpus Hermeticum abounds.
+Neither are they qualified to recognise—much less understand—the profound esoteric truths which lie concealed beneath the copious complex allegories, glyphs and symbols to be found within the Corpus Hermeticum.
 It is this grave deficiency, more than careless scholarship, or even deliberate meddling, which has given rise to the many contradictions in the Poemander and Asclepios, as well as the fragments found in the Suidas and Stobaeus.
 This is the reason we have called our investigation Spiritus Hermeticum, not Corpus Hermeticum, for we are not concerned with the dead body—the 'corpus'—of Hermeticism, but with its inner, living Spirit.

 Let us examine one of the most serious errors in the Poemander.
 When speaking of Hermes, the book tells us that "God begat a man equal to himself."
 Can you see the colossal mistake here?
 No wise man, as we believe Hermes to have been, would presume to make such a claim, for God is as far removed in Wisdom from the wisest man that ever breathed on earth as the Sun is removed from a guttering candle in a dark cellar filled with bemused bats.
 This is but common sense, is it not?
 As we told you in part one, we are in no doubt that the 'man' Hermes must have been one of the wisest men that ever lived.
 As a man, we do not know his equal, but that still does not make him equal to God.
 But there is one ray of light which redeems the translators, scholars, philologists, theologians and academics mentioned above, and that is that they all lament the decay of the Egyptian religion, whose great secrets were no longer known.
 They all pay deep respect to that marvellous religion, or of what was left of it, making of Egypt of that time, and the times before when it truly flourished, the temple of the Universe; and with this verdict we agree with all our heart.
 According to Philo Judaeus, a Hellenized Jewish philosopher who flourished in the first century B.C., Hermes is the preacher of repentance par excellence who teaches the way of salvation from the illusions of life on earth.
 With this too, we are in complete agreement.